Oneo64/Starlattice/Media/DontTellMomImGoingToAshunzaria.md

  - Just don't tell mom I'm at war.

 ## Notes
+[^1]: Grenasia and Yaleendel are both cities on the way to Ashunzaria.
-[^1]: Ashunzaria is a city located on the Seenian controlled planet Wennarog.
+[^2]: Ashunzaria is a city located on the Seenian controlled planet Wennarog.
-[^2]: Loloskiy is a degatory term for Seenians.
+[^3]: Loloskiy is a degatory term for Seenians.
-[^3]: The war Klev is in is the war between Seenia and Kagalar.
+[^4]: The war Klev is in is the war between Seenia and Kagalar.
 In this case, he's on a military mission to invade Ashunzaria.